HenrikJoreteg/human-javascript/ch01 - introduction.md

 People in charge of development teams seem to agonize over the decision.

 They see these options as long term decisions with huge, long term ramifications and they don't want to pick the wrong one.
-The awesome thing is this... they're all javascript.
+The awesome thing is this... they're all JavaScript.
 So it's not really *that* grave of a decision and switching to something else isn't going to burn your whole business to the ground.
-The most important thing is that your team becomes familiar with building well-structured apps in javascript.
+The most important thing is that your team becomes familiar with building well-structured apps in JavaScript.
 That investment will be well worth it and will translate to new tools, if they come along.

 Decisions are time consuming and expensive.
 At &yet we've built and re-built applications with all kinds of different tools and approaches.
 The following pages contain the conclusions we've reached.
 They were picked with the following criteria:

-1. Tools that are "just javascript."
+1. Tools that are "just JavaScript."
 Not tools where you describe your app in a DSL (no Sencha).
-2. Tools where you build the app by writing code in javascript files, not by declaring bindings in your HTML (no Angular, sorry).
+2. Tools where you build the app by writing code in JavaScript files, not by declaring bindings in your HTML (no Angular, sorry).
 3. No monolithic, do-everything widget frameworks (not Sproutcore).
 4. Model state is completely decoupled from view state (no Knockout.js).
-5. You should not have to be a javascript rockstar to edit templates.
+5. You should not have to be a JavaScript rockstar to edit templates.
 6. The DOM is a simply a view of the state and reacts to changes in the model layer.
 7. Simple, decoupled file structures with lots of components that solve one problem.
 8. As little magic as possible (no Ember).
-9. People who know javascript, should be able to work on the app without lots of knowledge about a specific tool or framework.
+9. People who know JavaScript, should be able to work on the app without lots of knowledge about a specific tool or framework.
-10. People who learn how the app works, should accidentally learn how javascript works in the process.
+10. People who learn how the app works, should accidentally learn how JavaScript works in the process.
 11. It should play nicely in a team environment using version control (no giant files).
 12. Every piece of functionality should have an obvious "home."
 Structure, structure, structure.
 13. The project should have a set of code style standards that are enforceable by an automated process.